wf-somatic-variation documentation

 • To run the workflow with a non-human organism, proceed as follows:

-• EPI2ME app: disable the Classify insertion sequence and Annotation options.
+• EPI2ME Desktop Application: disable the Annotation option.

 • Short somatic Indel calling is supported only for dna_r10 basecalling models.